Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Introduction and results

-Note that the \bxp\ depends on the embedding.
+Note that the box-crossing property depends on the embedding.
 The lattices considered here will be embedded in $\RR^2$ in very simple ways that will of themselves cause no difficulty in the current context.
-For the sake of definiteness at this point, the square lattice is embedded in $\RR^2$ with vertex-set $\ZZ^2$, the triangular lattice has vertex-set $\{a\bi + b \bj: a,b \in \ZZ\}$ where $\bi=(0,2)$ and $\bj=(1,\sqrt 3)$, and the hexagonal lattice is the dual of the triangular lattice (with vertices at the circumcentres of triangles).
-Note that the \bxp\ is invariant under affine maps of $\RR^2$.
-It is standard that homogeneous bond percolation on the square lattice with parameter $p=\frac12$ has the \bxp.
-(See, for example, \cite[Sect.\ 11.7]{Grimmett_Percolation} and Proposition \ref{RSW}.)
+For the sake of definiteness at this point, the square lattice is embedded in $\RR^2$ with vertex-set~$\ZZ^2$, the triangular lattice has vertex-set $\{a\bi+ b \bj\dvtx a,b \in\ZZ\}$ where $\bi=(0,2)$ and $\bj=(1,\sqrt3)$, and the hexagonal lattice is the dual of the triangular lattice (with vertices at the circumcenters of triangles).
+Note that the box-crossing property is invariant under affine maps of~$\RR^2$.
+It is standard that homogeneous bond percolation on the square lattice with parameter $p=\frac12$ has the box-crossing property.
+(See, e.g.,~\cite{GrimmettPercolation}, Section~11.7 and Proposition~\ref{RSW}.)

-Here is a simplified version of our main result; more general versions may be found at Theorems \ref{general_triangular_RSW} and \ref{general_square_RSW}.
+Here is a simplified version of our main result; more general versions may be found at Theorems~\ref{generaltriangularRSW} and~\ref{generalsquareRSW}.